MatthewBareno/athal_analysis/README.md

 # athal_analysis
-Population and Quantitative genomic analyses of Arabidopsis thaliana.
+Population and Quantitative genomic analyses of _Arabidopsis thaliana_.